(176) Suspect gurus, criminals, bogus identities. And Jesuses

 In 1992 I bumped into Pete Wood in Luton.
 He and I had met up some six years previously via esoteric interests.
 I invited him to visit me at my flat and a day or so later he was present when I received a call from

-On November 10th 2003, Bruce Mitchell, whom I had met just once some 16 years or so earlier, called me from Cape Town on the pretext of obtaining Jeremy Stafford-Deitsch´s number.
-He informed me that he had bankrupted the "authority" and was now to receive £7,500 after someone bought the rights to his works.
+On November 10th 2003, Bruce Mitchell, whom I had met just once some 16 years or so earlier, called me from Cape Town on the pretext of obtaining Jeremy Stafford-Deitsch ́s number.
+He informed me that he had bankrupted a "spiritual authority" and was now to receive £7,500 after someone bought the rights to his works.

 On June 2nd 2010 I received this e mail from Chris Jeans –